 Running from alienation

-She left the powdered-sugar winds of the Hungarian countryside behind to become a renowned writer in Berlin: Terézia Mora writes about the excluded, the seekers, and the lovers.
-Now her work has been honoured with the Georg Büchner Prize.
+She left the powdered-sugar winds of the Hungarian countryside behind to become a renowned writer: Terézia Mora writes about outsiders, those who wish to belong and those who seek – and find – love.
+For which she was honoured with the Georg Büchner Prize in 2018.

 By Viola Kiel

-Right now in 2018, Terézia Mora is 47 years old, married and the mother of one daughter.
-Her life journey began in Sopron, a town of 60,000 in the Hungarian region lyrically named West Transdanubia.
+Terézia Mora is married and has a daughter.
+She was born in 1971 in Sopron, a town of about sixty thousand inhabitants in a Hungarian region with the whimsical name Western Transdanubia.
 Sopron is in the north-western tip of Hungary very close to the Austrian border.
-And while Vienna is three times closer than the capital Budapest, the Iron Curtain once resolutely separated Mora’s homeland from neighbouring Austria.
+And while Vienna is three times closer than the capital Budapest, the Iron Curtain once resolutely separated Mora’s homeland from neighbouring Austria

-Mora's family was part of a German-speaking minority in Hungary.
-She grew up bilingual and can recall being determined as a child “not to stay in this village a single day longer than required by law”.
-Mora moved to Berlin in 1990 after political upheavals reshaped Europe, where she became part of a different minority of native Hungarians.
-She completed a degree in Hungarian studies and drama and enrolled in the German Film and Television Academy, before working as Hungarian translator and starting to write herself.
+Mora's family is part of Hungary’s German-speaking minority and she grew up bilingual.
+Already as a child she made up her mind "not to stay a single day longer in this village than required by law", as she recalls.
+And as soon as Europe opened up in 1990, she moved to Berlin – where she again found herself part of a minority, though this time around it was the Hungarian-born community.
+She studied Hungarian studies and drama and attended the German Film and Television Academy, before working as Hungarian translator and starting to write herself.

-Childhood images from the Hungarian province are as much a part of her work as the hustle and bustle of the unfathomable city Mora explores her first novel.
-Alle Tage (Day In, Day Out), the story of Abel Nema who fled Europe’s East to a German city, was published in 2004.
+Images of childhood in the Hungarian province run through Mora’s work, as does the experience of losing one’s way amid the hustle and bustle of an unfathomable city, which formed the subject-matter of her first novel.
+Alle Tage (Day In, Day Out), which came out in 2004, tells the story of Abel Nema, who flees Europe’s East to a German city.
 His bride can smell the cloying scent of otherness clinging to him.
 This foreignness seems to keep the protagonist from ever finding his feet in both his personal relationships and in a city, a country, and a society.
-Mora’s debut novel garnered high praise, and earned her the Leipzig Book Fair Prize.
+Mora, on the other hand, has clearly settled in, and literary success now clings to her: her debut novel won the Leipzig Book Fair Prize.

-Koop returns in Mora’s third novel, Das Ungeheuer (The Monster).
-In the interim Darius’ wife has killed herself, and he has lost his job and set out on an odyssey through Eastern and Southern Europe.
+Darius Kopp returns in Das Ungeheuer (Monster), Mora's third novel.
+His wife has since taken her own life, he has lost his job and now sets forth on an odyssey across Eastern and Southeast Europe.
 The pages are bisected by a black stripe, with the top of the page devoted to descriptions of Darius Kopp’s meanderings through life, and the lower half filled with notes from deceased wife detailing her battles with the dark monster depression.
-Mora employs this trick she calls a “disruptive action” to symbolically divide the underworld from the earthly realm.
+This graphic device – which Mora calls a Störmanöver, i.e., in military parlance, "disruptive action" – serves to symbolically separate the underworld from earthly existence.
 While the device may seem artificial, critics were enchanted by the second instalment of the planned trilogy, and Mora was honoured with the 2013 German Book Prize for what the jury called a “stylistically masterful obituary”.

 Mora's characters fail and fail again.
 They are alone and their vain attempts to run from alienation only serve to deepen the divide.
 Mora follows her protagonists on their desperate search for belonging with dazzling imagery and linguistic finesse.
 The struggle runs through her most recent work as well, a story collection entitled Die Liebe unter Aliens (Love among Aliens).
 Mora hinted as her thematic mission in her very first novel, writing: “Panic is not the state of a single person, panic is the state of this world”.
 And the desire to escape this state is equally universal.